andongluis/nlg-blog/docs/_posts/2019-11-16-Background-post.md

 {:.image-caption}
 *Scaled Dot-Product Attention from [Vaswani et al., 2017]*

 The inputs here are the query, key, and value vectors *(note: In the paper, multiple queries, keys, and values are processed simulataneously and are thus packed into matrices)*.
-We start with a word in the input sequence and calculate a word embedding for it, producing a vector representation of the word.
+We start with a word in the input sequence and calculate a word embedding for it in order to get a vector representation of the word.
 Then, there is a separate transformation matrix that is used to convert these word embeddings to the proper space of queries, keys, and values.
 These weights/values in these transformation matrices are found during the training process.
+The intuition here is once again that this attention mechanism will produce a new representation of the input sequence in order to determine how well the words are correlated with each other.

 #### Multi-Head Attention